About SPCA Wake

 Our Facilities

-The SPCA of Wake County operates two separate animal shelters and each facility serves a different purpose.
+The SPCA of Wake County operates two adjacent facilities and each facility serves a different purpose.

 The SPCA Curtis Dail Pet Adoption Center, built in 2003, is located at 200 Petfinder Lane in Raleigh and provides pet adoption, public education, and pet supplies through its on-site retail store.
 The Adoption Center location does not accept incoming animals.

-The SPCA Admission Center, built in 1971, at 327 Highway 70 East in Garner, accepts incoming animals from the public by appointment only.
-We transfer as many animals as possible from high-intake government shelters, as well as other animal sheltering organizations around the area.
-Managing intake allows the SPCA to balance its shelter capacity and prevent the euthanasia of homeless animals for reasons such as space or time.
+The Resource Center accepts incoming animals by appointment only.
+We transfer as many animals as possible from high-intake government shelters as well as other animal sheltering organizations around the area.
+Managing intake allows the SPCA to balance its shelters capacity and prevent the euthanasia of homeless animals for reasons such as space or time.

 Our Programs